Barnt Green railway station: History

-On Sundays there are 3tph to Birmingham New Street (2 from Redditch and 1 from Bromsgrove) with 2tph continuing to Lichfield Trent Valley.

-The station is also served by a limited service on the Birmingham-Worcester Line (Monday-Friday only) to/from Worcester, Great Malvern and Hereford.

 Facilities

 The station has no permanent buildings (the building located behind shrubs adjacent to Platforms 2 and 3 is a private business, in no way affiliated with the station).
 It has automatic ticket machines located on platforms 3 and 4, and shelters are provided on Platforms 2, 3 and 4.
 A footbridge connects all four platforms, although there is no access for wheelchairs.
 There is step-free access to Platforms 1 and 4.
 The station has a small (charged) car park adjacent to Platform 4 provided jointly by Bromsgrove District Council/West Midlands Trains.
 The station along with all those located on the Cross-City line has departure boards showing real time train information, located on Platforms 3 and 4.